Clustering in eZ Platform refers to setting up your installation with several web servers for handling more load and/or for failover.

 # Specify which IP address to listen on.
 The default is to listen on all IP addresses

-For development environments, change the address below to
+For development environments, change the address below this comment in

 Listen on <addr>; default to INADDR_ANY. <addr> may be specified as host:port.
 If you don't specify a port number, the value you specified with -p or -U is used.
 You may specify multiple addresses separated by comma or by using -l multiple times.
 This is an important option to consider as there is no other way to secure the installation.
 Binding to an internal or firewalled network interface is suggested.